Andreev spin qubits based on the helical edge states of magnetically doped two-dimensional topological insulators: Coupling to electromagnetic radiation and transition amplitudes

-The structure of radiation coupling term (\ref{Hprime-Int-pic}) shows that the diagonal coefficients $g_{ii}$ lead to a renormalization of the unperturbed ABS eigenvalues in Eq.(\ref{H0-Bogolubov}), which a priori could affect the resonance frequency for the optical transition.
+The structure of the radiation coupling term (\ref{Hprime-Int-pic}) shows that the diagonal coefficients $g_{ii}$ lead to a renormalization of the unperturbed ABS eigenvalues in Eq.(\ref{H0-Bogolubov}), which a priori could affect the resonance frequency for the inter-ABS transitions.
 Moreover, the $\tilde{g}_{ij}$ coefficients couple the electron-hole sectors in Eq.(\ref{Hprime-Int-pic}).
-However, both these effects turn out to be negligible, at least in the prototypical case of a JJ hosting two ABSs and if customary physical hypotheses are made.
-Although our simulations to be presented in the next section fully take into account the ${g}_{ii}$ and $\tilde{g}_{ij}$ coefficients too, the key ingredient to induce the inter-level optical transition amplitudes and to enable the ASQ optical manipulation is the {\it off-diagonal} coefficients $g_{ij}$ (with $i \neq j$), which we would like to discuss here. \\
+Although our simulations to be presented in the next section fully take into account the ${g}_{ii}$ and $\tilde{g}_{ij}$ coefficients too, we anticipate that both these effects turn out to be negligible, at least in the prototypical case of a JJ hosting two ABSs, as we shall discuss at the end of Sec.\ref{sec-4}.
+The key ingredient to induce the spin-flip transitions and to enable the ASQ manipulation is the {\it off-diagonal} coefficients $g_{ij}$ (with $i \neq j$), i.e. the electric dipole transition entries, which we would like to discuss here. \\